 The second major turning point came in the year 2010, when I first time attended a 13 days camp at Dehradun in India which was organized by the International Institute of Gurmat Studies (based in California).
-During this camp, I realize that accepting Amrit was no so difficult but rather, it is amazing feel and love for Akal Purakh.
-At this camp I saw many children, teenagers, and youngsters who are already “baptized” with Amrit, and I saw that they lived very pleasant and happy lives.
-I also learned, the lifestyle that comes with Amrit is not that difficult.
+During this camp, I realize that accepting Amrit was not so difficult but rather, it is an amazing feeling of love for Akal Purakh.
+At this camp I saw many children, teenagers, and youngsters who were already “baptized” with Amrit, and I saw that they lived very pleasant and happy lives.
+I also learned the lifestyle that comes with Amrit is not that difficult.
 In fact, the prescribed lifestyle works like a guideline for a smooth and pleasant life.
 Amrit is very simple in concept, but mentally, I had insisted on making it hard and complicated.
 On the last day of camp, even though I was doubting my decision, I decided 100% that I wanted Amrit!

 “Eh man chanchal vass na ave, dhubhida lagge daah diss dhave”

-“This unstable mind can’t be held steady attached to duality, it wanders in ten directions,” Guru Amar Das Ji, Panna 1260.
+“This unstable mind can’t be held steady attached to duality, it wanders in ten directions,” Guru Amar Das Ji, Ang 1260.

 I have no words for what it felt like to wait for whole year for Amrit.
 Each and everyday I thought that Guru Sahib was testing me.
 As Bhagat Kabir Ji said,

 “Jo teo prem khelan ka chao, sirr dhar tali gali meri aao.”